Victoria Azarenka: 2017: Return to tour, child custody battle

 At Wimbledon, Azarenka used her protected ranking to enter the main draw.
 She came back from a set down to defeat American teenager CiCi Bellis in the first round.
 In the second round, she completed the first straight sets win of her return by knocking out 15th seed Elena Vesnina.
 In the third round, Azarenka beat Heather Watson in a three-set match in 2 hours and 6 minutes.
 She was beaten by world No. 2, Simona Halep in the fourth round in straight sets.
-In mixed-doubles event, Azarenka teamed up with the former world number one in men doubles Nenad Zimonjic where they lost in the first round of the championship to the 2016 Wimbledon mixed-doubles champion, Henri Kontinen and Heather Watson, in straight sets at the same day when Azarenka defeated Watson in the women's singles event.
+In mixed-doubles event, Azarenka teamed up with the former world No. 1 in men doubles, Nenad Zimonjic, where they lost in the first round of the championship to the 2016 Wimbledon mixed-doubles champion, Henri Kontinen and Heather Watson, in straight sets at the same day when Azarenka defeated Watson in the women's singles event.

 In August 2017, Azarenka's custody battle for her eight-month old son resulted in her withdrawal from that year's US Open.
 She also missed the 2017 Fed Cup final, in which her native Belarus lost 2–3 to the United States.